EE

 What I learned

-Building GestureBox taught me that the gap between "technically possible" and "feels good to use" is massive.
+Building GestureBox taught me that the gap between "technically possible" and "feels good to use" is huge.
 Hand tracking at 60fps is straightforward with Vision.
-Making it feel like a musical instrument — with smooth controls, bar-quantized transitions, and visual feedback that follows your hands — took ten times longer than getting the basic detection working.
-The relative delta approach for volume and pitch was a breakthrough moment; absolute positioning felt terrible because your hand would drift or the tracking would jitter.
-Accumulating deltas made everything feel intentional.
+Making it feel like a musical instrument took much longer: smooth controls, bar-quantized transitions, and visual feedback that actually follows your hands instead of fighting them.
+The relative delta approach for volume and pitch was the breakthrough.
+Absolute positioning felt awful because your hand would drift or the tracking would jitter.
+Accumulating deltas made the controls feel intentional.

 If you want to try GestureBox or just check out the terminal-themed landing page, head over to gesturebox.app.